NickolasBoyer/willwillems/posts/write-a-custom-theme-with-vuepress.md

 ## EnhanceApp file, creating custom routes and importing custom styles

+There are several ways to modify the more *under-the-hood* behaviour of your vuepress app.
+We can do this by modifying the `EnhanceApp.js` file which is located at the root of the theme folder.

 ### Importing custom styles

 You'll probably want to define some global styles for your website, there are multiple ways to approach this but I'll show you my preferred way and then you can customise from there if you want to.